Abhijeetbyte/MYPmanager/README.md

 * Only need to remember Master Password for all your saved credentials.
 * Saves your passwords in encrypted form, locally
 * Auto Backup as `.csv` file
+* Available in both Portable (require no installation) and Installer

 ## Getting started